-Founded in 1984 by Pam Mansfield and her late husband, Mel, the Exotic Pet Refuge began life in the caring couple's home nine years earlier.
+Founded in 1984 by Pam Mansfield and her late husband Mel, the Exotic Pet Refuge began life in the caring couple's home nine years earlier.

 "Someone came to us one day with an injured bird - and it all snowballed from there, with more and more creatures being brought to us!
 By 1984, we became a registered charity and many years later on we needed to move to our current 4 acre premises." - Pam, Founder

-Costing over £65,000 a year to run, the Refuge is extremely grateful to all forms of help offered - be it donations, food, delayed payments or work as a volunteer.
-Around £20,000 of this money is raised from the six open days every year, where the public are invited to visit the animals at the Refuge in order to raise funds to care for them.
+Costing over £75,000 a year to run, the Refuge is extremely grateful to all forms of help offered - be it donations, food, delayed payments or work as a volunteer.
+Around £25,000 of this money is raised from the six open days every year, where the public are invited to visit the animals at the Refuge in order to raise funds to care for them.

 The EPR has also caught the attention of animal enthusiasts Mr Steve Backshall, a presenter of Deadly 60, who in 2006 agreed to be the Refuge's patron and Mr Warwick Davis, an accomplished actor, who became Refuge's Patron in 2013.